 Research shows that electric cars retain their value better compared to gasoline and diesel cars.
 For example, 40-50% of the new value remains with an electric car, while for gasoline and diesel cars this is 27 – 42%.

 Purchased an electric car and looking for a charging solution?
-E-Flux offers charge cards and a back office for registering charge sessions and offering assistance or distance.
+E-Flux offers charge cards and software for registering charge sessions and offering assistance or distance.
 Our installation partners can make an offer.